Alexander-1092/rsschool-cv/cv.md

 }
 ```
 6. I have been independently studying the frontend for over a year.
 An example of a learning project I did
-7. Master of Religious Science
+7. Master of Religious Science (KFU)
 8. А2